teamdigitale/teamdigitale.governo.it/en/projects/digital-citizenship.md

 *   [documentation for using the APIs](https://teamdigitale.github.io/digital-citizenship/)

-To foster a discussion and an exchange of viewpoints, and to encourage the participation of all the players involved in the projects, we created a [forum](https://forum.italia.it/c/piano-triennale/piattaforme-abilitanti).
+To foster a discussion and an exchange of viewpoints, and to encourage the participation of all the players involved in the projects, we created a [forum](https://forum.italia.it/c/piano-triennale/piattaforme-abilitanti) (Italian).

 #### The Digital Citizenship application

 An application designed to meet the needs of the citizen, providing a digital place for accessing the experience of Digital Citizenship.

-Furthermore, the Digital Citizenship application aims to be a testing ground to try out integration with the enabling platforms, providing a reference implementation for all the Public Administrations wanting to develop digital services.
+The Digital Citizenship application aims to be a testing ground to try out integration with the enabling platforms, providing a reference implementation for all the Public Administrations wanting to develop digital services.

 The application and its components are developed as open source, with both the backlog of the activities and the code being freely accessible: